adhocore/phalcon-ext/readme.md

 ```

 ### Mail.Logger

-Automatically logs all sent mails into file as a swiftmailer event listener- you can choose log formats: `eml | html | json`
+Automatically logs all sent mails into file as a swiftmailer event listener- you can choose log formats: `eml | html | json`.

 #### Setup

 ```php
 $di->setShared('config', new \Phalcon\Config([
     'mail' => [